-At atg airports, we’re proud that our products meet and exceed the regulatory requirements set across the world.
-In the world of airfield lighting, there are a wide range of standards you are required to meet to ensure the safety of passengers and airfield operators, and these standards can differ around the world.
-This can make looking for the right airfield lighting supplier tricky, as you need to know which standards are relevant to you and exactly what all the acronyms mean.
+At atg airports, we’re proud that our products meet and exceed the regulatory requirements set across many countries.
+In the world of airfield lighting, there are a wide range of standards manufacturers are required to meet to ensure the safety of passengers and airfield operators, and these standards differ around the world.
+This can make looking for the right airfield lighting supplier tricky, as you need to know which standards are relevant to you, and exactly what all the acronyms mean.

 Fortunately, we’re here to help you understand this.
-The following shows all relevant bodies with play a regulatory role in the industry and tells you exactly what it is they do, so you don’t need to be kept guessing.
+The following shows relevant bodies that have a regulatory role in the industry and tells you accordingly their role, so you don’t need to be kept guessing.

-International Civil Aviation Organisation (ICAO) – A specialised agency of the United Nations.
+International Civil Aviation Organisation (ICAO) – A specialised agency of the United Nations formed in 1944.
 Focused on changing the principles and techniques of international air navigation and fosters the planning and development of international air transport to ensure safe and orderly growth.

 Their international authority differs them from other air transport organisations and gives them the ability to ensure adoption of a range of international standards.